dotdotcommadot/dart_inline_benchmarker/README.md

 ## About

-InlineBenchmarker is an easy to use benchmarking system.
+InlineBenchmarker is an easy to use inline benchmarking system.
 The goal of inline benchmarking is to help you find bottle-necks in your application, rather than to benchmark abstract units.
 Therefor [Dart's benchmark harness library](https://github.com/dart-lang/benchmark_harness) would probably be better suited.
 Inline benchmarks can be used in projects that are otherwise hard to benchmark (perhaps because they are too much of a spaghetti), or to monitor alghorithms on how they respond with production processes and data.